Peripheral artery disease - legs

 Medicines may be needed to control the disorder, including:

 If you are taking medicines for high blood pressure or diabetes, take them as your doctor has prescribed.

 Surgery may be performed if the condition is severe and is affecting your ability to work or do important activities, you are having pain at rest, or you have sores or ulcers on your leg that do not heal.
 Options are:

-Some people with peripheral artery disease may need to have the limb removed (amputated).
+Some people with PAD may need to have the limb removed (amputated).